-As discussed in the Project Governance section, the Guide has established three tiers of projects with differing organizational structures.
-The key difference between the project tiers is that the Board of Trustees (BoT), through its Institutional Capacity Committee (ICC) and Financial Planning Committee (FPC), provides direct oversight of funding for all projects over $3 Million, and has responsibility to issue design approval to projects greater than $15 Million in value.
+As discussed in the Project Governance section, the Guide has established three tiers of projects with different organizational structures.
+The key difference between the project tiers is that the Board of Trustees (BoT), through its Institutional Capacity Committee (ICC) and Financial Planning Committee (FPC), provides direct oversight of funding for all projects over $3 Million, and has the responsibility to issue design approval to projects greater than $15 Million in value.

-Prior to Trustee review of projects, the Capital Planning Committee (CPC) will review key issues and provide guidance to the project team in order to inform approval presentations to the Board of Trustees.
+Prior to the Trustee review of projects, the Capital Planning Committee (CPC) will review key issues and provide guidance to the project team in order to inform approval presentations to the Board of Trustees.
 The charter of the CPC indicates that its membership includes the President, Provost, CFO, Vice President for Alumni Relations and Development, and the Vice President for Civic Engagement.

 Based on established University protocols, the CPC has the responsibility to review all capital projects.
 The Capital Planning Committee will be presented with a single large project for individual review, or a group of projects as part of the cyclical Fiscal Year (FY) approval process.
 Taking into account the CPC’s guidance, the Provost presents the FY Capital A&R projects to the BoT (FPC) for approval.
 Presentation of large projects to the BoT is the responsibility of the project’s executive sponsor.
 The workflow and approvals for each project type exhibit significant differences in timing and funding levels:

 - Small projects approved to proceed at the end of Project Initiation receive no funding.
 Small projects that clear the Project Initiation phase are entered into the fiscal year spending approval process, and then approved or rejected as part of a batch on a yearly basis.

 - Small projects approved during the Fiscal Year process are immediately funded to 100% of the estimated project cost or at the Budget Office’s discretion, may be funded over multiple fiscal years.